MadcowD/ell/README.md

 Alternatively serialization happens by default in some global serialzier diretory?
 No I hate this.

-Whats the middleground.
+Whats the h n.
 We detect a .ell direcotry near the file?
 No thats unintuitive.
 This hsould behave like tensorboard
 - [] Look at tensorboard, pytorch, & wandb equivalent no need to reinvent.

  What if we instal two different serializers????